Ph.D. in Health Sciences

 - 100 Duolingo

-- Verification of a Master's degree received from Duquesne University, or another accredited university in the U.S., Canada, U.K., New Zealand, or Australia
+- Verification of a Master's degree received from Duquesne University, or another accredited university in the U.S., Canada, U.K., New Zealand, or Australia (for international applicants)

 - Test of language competence:

 - Statement of Financial Sponsorship from personal bank account, a medical institution, university, research institute or governmental agency - we do not offer financial support to students in this program (for international applicants)